 .
-Those in care; care leavers; those in receipt of Income Support or Universal Credit in place of Income Support because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them such as a child or a partner; those receiving both Employment and Support Allowance or Universal Credit and also Disability Living Allowance or Personal Independence Payments in their own right.
+Those in care; care leavers; those in receipt of Income Support or Universal Credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them such as a child or a partner; those receiving both Employment and Support Allowance or Universal Credit and also Disability Living Allowance or Personal Independence Payments in their own right.

 The maximum amount available as a Vulnerable Student Bursary is £1,200 a year for a student participating in a study programme which lasts for 30 weeks or more.
-If the student's study programme lasts for less than 30 weeks the maximum amount which may be paid is proportionately reduced,
+If the student's study programme lasts for less than 30 weeks, the maximum amount which may be paid is proportionately reduced.
+The amount of funding received will, in addition, depend on the needs of the individual in order to participate in their programme of study.